 Ads Manager is the command center for Facebook Ads.
 You can use the tool to view, change, and analyze all components of your Facebook advertising.

-There are other cool features in the tool that let you customize your ad strategy--but I won’t overwhelm you with that upfront.
+The tool has other cool features that let you customize your ad strategy, but I won’t overwhelm you with that upfront.
 It’s more important right now to understand precisely where Facebook Ads Manager sits in the big picture of your Facebook ad game.

 This image will ground you in the Facebook Ads Hierarchy: